-To repair a sexless marriage or overcome a lack of intimacy in your marriage, it is necessary to first understand the causes of the lack of intimacy.
+To repair a sexless marriage or overcome a lack of intimacy in your marriage, it is necessary first to understand the causes of the lack of familiarity.

 Loss of Physical Intimacy in Marriage

-The following are some of the most common reasons why physical intimacy is lacking in the marriage.
+The following are some of the most common reasons why physical intimacy is lacking in marriage.

 #1.
 Stress leads to a lack of intimacy.

 Women, in particular, find it difficult to believe that stress can influence a man’s sexual desire.
-If you want to restore the intimacy that has been lost in your marriage, you must first address the root cause of the problem: stress.
+If you want to restore the intimacy lost in your marriage, you must first address the root cause of the problem: stress.

 #2.
 Low self-esteem can have an impact on a person’s relationships.

 Women are not the only ones who struggle with self-esteem and body image issues.
 Nobody is immune to feeling bad about themselves.
-Low self-esteem can have a negative impact on a person’s relationships, especially when it comes to physical intimacy, because it causes inhibitions and, eventually, a sexless relationship.
+Low self-esteem can hurt a person’s relationships, especially when it comes to physical intimacy, because it causes inhibitions and, eventually, a sexless relationship.

 #3.
 Rejection can lead to a marriage devoid of intimacy.